RayHightower/RayHightower.com/_posts/2016-01-21-blue1647-iot-chicagoruby.markdown

 <!--more-->

 What does IoT mean for Ruby developers?
 How can someone with a web development background begin exploring IoT?
 And why would a web developer care?
-This is an updated version of the presentation delivered at ChicagoRuby on 12/1/2015.

 ### Video + Slides